 We accomplish these through monthly events.
 Members also meet monthly to organize events, practice oral presentations, and discuss topics pertaining to women in science.

-A professional development group for advanced degree students and post-docs who are interested in careers in management consulting.
+These are professional development groups for advanced-degree students and postdocs who are interested in careers in management consulting.
 Our team of cross-trained professionals excel at quantitative analysis and problem solving, which are valuable skills in consultants.